 Published June 5, 2020

 Taking care of the heart is one of the fundamentals of good health.
-Heart disease remains the biggest killer in the UK, accounting for more untimely deaths than cancer.
+Heart disease remains the biggest killer, accounting for more untimely deaths than cancer.
 Thankfully, awareness of the importance of heart health is growing – and yielding results.

 All the same, we owe it to ourselves – and our hardworking health service – to remain vigilant around maintaining heart health.
-The NHS recommends a minimum of 150 minutes of moderately intensive cardio exercise each week.
+There is a recommended minimum of 150 minutes of moderately intensive cardio exercise each week.
 This time can be halved if the workout regime is upgraded to vigorous.

 Achieving these aims can be challenging, though – especially right now.
 Due to global circumstances, the gym is inaccessible and working up a sweat on the street through jogging is frowned upon.
 Thankfully, we can still show support to our heart from home.

 Aerobic exercise is pivotal.
 You will not need expensive equipment for this, either.
 All you require is appropriately loose-fitting clothing, an internet connection and the space to move.
 You will find a variety of free aerobic workouts online, especially on video upload platforms such as YouTube.

 If you partake in around thirty minutes of aerobics per day, you will lower your blood pressure.
 Your heart rate will slow once the initial cardiac spike has passed.
 This means that a little short-term effort will have substantial long-term gains.

 Resistance-based exercise is also great for the heart.
 Traditionally, this would involve lifting weights in the gym.
 This may not be an option at home unless you are lucky enough to have a private set-up.
 You do not necessarily need dumbbells, though.